zacharycompton/cancerAcrossVertebrates/README.md

 This file creates functional PGLS regressions and plots for species under a radiation regimen.

 ## mutationRegression.R
-This creates a PGLS regressino and plot using mutation data
+This creates a PGLS regression and plot using mutation data

 ## Mltv.AIC.Rmd